top of page

 Why is social proof important in FOMO marketing?

-How do marketers effectively create a sense of urgency and exclusivity to trigger FOMO in consumers?
+How do marketers create urgency and exclusivity to trigger FOMO?

 Can FOMO be used ethically in marketing?